dbt-labs/dbt-core/docs/roadmap/2023-02-so-much-to-say.md

 `updated_at: 2023-02-15`

+<sup>a</sup>We're sticking with one minor version release per quarter, for the foreseeable.
+I haven't split those out here because, 6+ months into the future, we care more about the _what_ and the _why_ than the _when_.
+As we get closer, we'll be able to detail the more-specific functionality that might land in specific releases.
+Note too that these ideas, though we're already devoting meaningful time and effort to thinking through them, are not definite commitments.

-<sup>a</sup>Always a [phamous Philadelphian](https://en.wikipedia.org/wiki/List_of_people_from_Philadelphia), true to our roots.
+<sup>b</sup>Always a [phamous Philadelphian](https://en.wikipedia.org/wiki/List_of_people_from_Philadelphia), true to our roots.
 If you have ideas or recommendations for future version namesakes, my DMs are open :)

-<sup>b</sup>dbt Core is, increasingly, a standard-bearer and direction-setter.
+<sup>c</sup>dbt Core is, increasingly, a standard-bearer and direction-setter.
 We need to tell you about the things we're thinking about, long in advance of actually building them, because it has real impacts for the plans of data teams and the roadmaps of other tools in the ecosystem.
 We also know that we don't know now everything we will know a year from now.
 As new things come up, as you tell us which ones are important to you, we reserve the right to pivot.
 So we'll keep sharing our future plans, on an ongoing basis, wrapped in a confidence interval.

-<sup>c</sup>We're sticking with one minor version release per quarter, for the foreseeable.
-I haven't split those out here because, 6+ months into the future, we care more about the _what_ and the _why_ than the _when_.
-As we get closer, we'll be able to detail the more-specific functionality that might land in specific releases.
-Note too that these ideas, though we're already devoting meaningful time and effort to thinking through them, are not definite commitments.

 # Commentary

-Hopefully, you're already well aware of, and happily making use of, the capabilities that shipped in dbt Core v1.1 and v1.2 earlier this year.
-If you're not, the [upgrade guides](https://docs.getdbt.com/guides/migration/versions) are a good place to get up to speed.
+Don't forget to ~~like and subscribe~~ [upgrade](https://docs.getdbt.com/guides/migration/versions).

 ## v1.5 (May)